UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-multi-generate-artifact-info/overview.md

 * Minor improvements in plugin name and description
 * PH46505 Fixed issue with filtering containers mapped to same Target PDS in Generate Artifact step
+* Fixed issue with deleted containers for generating artifact information

 ### Version 5